Warfarin and Ginger: Can You Take Them Together?

 What should you do?

-Watch for the same warning signs that apply to any antiplatelet add-on: nosebleeds that take more than 10 minutes to stop, bleeding gums when brushing, pink or red urine, black or tarry stools, coffee-ground vomiting, new large bruises, severe headache, or new weakness or vision change.
-Any of these warrant stopping the ginger supplement and contacting your anticoagulation clinic.
+Every day while on both: Keep ginger to food and the occasional tea if you can.
+Watch for warning signs of easier bleeding: nosebleeds that take a long time to stop, bleeding gums when brushing, pink or red urine, black or tarry stools, coffee-ground vomiting, new large bruises, a severe headache, or new weakness or vision change.
+Remember that a normal INR does not fully rule out a bleeding risk from ginger's platelet effect.

 Which specific products are affected?